monome/docs/norns/help.md

 Steps:

-1. Install etcher and get the disk image.
-Extract the disk image so you have a remaining `.img` file.
+1. Install etcher and download [the norns disk image](https://github.com/monome/norns-image/releases/latest).
+Extract the disk image on your computer so you have a remaining `.img` file.
 2. Remove the four bottom screws of the norns.
 3. Plug the norns power into your laptop.
 4. You'll see a switch through a notch in the circuit board, flip this to DISK.